FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 ##### Boot Animation

 The boot animation is designed with a state machine and last for 10 seconds.
 The frame rate is based on pit frequency.
+I will try to upload a video here.

 ##### Desktop

 The desktop contains a backgroud, a status bar with a terminal icon on the left-up corner and a timer on the right-up corner.
 I suppose to design a real clock, but GUI took too much time for me.

 ![](../readme_img/desktop.png)

 ##### Terminal